tazama-lf/docs/Product/Archive/Data-Retention.md

 # Data Retention

-Tazama platform has clearly defined Data Retention policy.
+Tazama system has clearly defined Data Retention policy.
 At the same time, it is also configurable.